 I never learned to skate when I was a kid.
 I spent my very first years and my early teen years in a small Ontario village where the arena was the centre of town.
 Girls figure-skated, boys played hockey.
 Everybody cheered the local heroes – the Junior D hockey players with NHL dreams.
 It happened for a few.
 They left on hockey scholarships, went to farm teams.
 Mostly, they came back.
 Probably they play in the old-timers games at the arena now.

 We didn’t live in that village during those formative years that would have given me proficiency on the ice.
 When the village kids started skating lessons, we’d moved to a city.
 Organizing skating wasn’t so easy.
 I never took lessons.
 Public rinks were scary places full of people who knocked you over as you stood wobbling on narrow blades.

 Living near the canal

 Later I moved to Ottawa.
 A friend and I rented an apartment off Elgin Street near the canal.
 She was from my hometown.
 She had taken skating lessons.
-She owned two pairs of skates.
+And she owned two pairs of skates.

 So to the canal in winter.
 She held my arm until I was steady.
 She showed me how to push and glide.
-She glided alongside, holding my arm.
-Then she let go.
+Then she glided alongside, holding my arm.
+Gently she let go.
 I panicked, but I didn’t fall over.
 One foot, swoosh, then the other pushing ahead, swoosh, then again.
 I was skating.
 It was like flying.
 In daylight and in dark – swoosh, glide, glide, swoosh.

 It was the beginning of my love affair with snow, cold, ice, winter.
 I moved away after that year.
 Next winter, I lived near a large pond that froze solid.
 I bought skates.
 I can skate!
 No. Skates on, totter on the ice, fall over.
 Stand up, fall over.
 Take a step – no swoosh, no glide.
 Just bruises.
 Skates got hung up, eventually lost.